-WhatsApp and a new chatbot; the progressive policy of the municipality of Goes
+WhatsApp and a chatbot; the progressive policy of municipality Goes

 The municipality of Goes is one of the first Dutch municipalities to use the WhatsApp Business Solution.
 Goes is a municipality with an enterprising spirit and a clear vision toward the future.
 This historical municipality has a progressive policy where new communication channels are embraced.
 In fact, this municipality wants to be a leader and believes in new ideas and moving forward.
 Rutger den Toom, Policy Advisor of Customer Service, tells us all about the benefits and challenges of the WhatsApp Business API and chatbots for municipalities.